-15. Risks associated with Segregated portfolio:
+13. Risks associated with Segregated portfolio:

-As outlined in Section I - 'Creation of segregated portfolio' the AMC / Trustee shall decide on creation of segregated portfolio of the Scheme in case of a credit event at issuer level i.e. downgrade in credit rating by a Credit Rating Agencies (CRA) or actual default (in case of unrated debt or money market instruments).
+The AMC / Trustee shall decide on creation of segregated portfolio of the Scheme in case of a credit event at issuer level i.e. downgrade in credit rating by a Credit Rating Agencies (CRA) or actual default (in case of unrated debt or money market instruments).
 Accordingly, Investor holding units of segregated portfolio may not able to liquidate their holding till the time recovery of money from the issuer.
 The Security comprised of segregated portfolio may not realise any value.